Bethnal Green (Parish of St Matthew), Middlesex, London

 The Leytonstone Schools

 From the outset, the Bethnal Green Board of Guardians adopted a policy of separating children under fifteen from their parents.
 The children were sent to schools run by other boards on the edge of London such as the one in Mitcham run by the Holborn Union, and the one in Hanwell run by the Central London School District.
 In 1867, the Bethnal Green Guardians reported that conditions at Mitcham were unsatisfactory — the children were not clean and tidy, and not enough was being done to find work or apprenticeships for the older boys.
 The following year, the Board decided to set up their own schools and so bought Leytonstone House and its nine acres of grounds for the sum of £9,500.
-The site was located to the south-west of what is now the Green Man roundabout in Leytonstone.
+The site was located on Whipps Cross Road, to the south-west of what is now the Green Man roundabout in Leytonstone.

 Most of the outbuildings on the estate were demolished but the main house was retained to act as the administrative centre for the new complex.
 The schools opened on 18th August 1868, with the children's accommodation initially being in the form of temporary iron buildings.